DataDalton/Minecraft-Performance-Guide/Java Arguments/Sources_Credits.md

 ![Minecraft Performance Guide Logo - Full][Logo Full]

-###### This is the sources for the detailed Minecraft Java Arguments guide and is a part of the overarching Minecraft Performance Guide
+###### This is the Sources and Credits for the detailed Minecraft Java Arguments guide and is a part of the overarching Minecraft Performance Guide

 <br>